chrisD91/anesthPlot/doc/source/index.rst

 .. warning::

 This project is:

-      - a work in progres
+   * a work in progres
-      - the processes are mainly focused on horses anesthesia (default values)
+   * the processes are mainly focused on horses anesthesia (default values)
-      - in our environment the data recorded came from either
+   * in our environment the data recorded came from either:

-          - an as3 or as5 anesthesia monitor (ekg, invasive pressure, etCO2, halogenate, spirometry)
+     * an as3 or as5 anesthesia monitor (ekg, invasive pressure, etCO2, halogenate, spirometry)
-          - a Taphonius equine ventilator
+     * a Taphonius equine ventilator
-          - (some ekg .csv data extracted using a Televet holter system)
+     * (some ekg .csv data extracted using a Televet holter system)

 Features